-- 1. Completion of 60 semester units or 90 guarter units that are eligible for transfer to the California State University, including both of the following: - a.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
 The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements.

-b.
-A minimum of 18 semester units or 27 guarter units in a major or area of emphasis, as determined by the community college district.

-2. Obtainment of a minimum grade point average of 2.0.
+- A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - 2.
+Obtainment of a minimum grade point average of 2.0.